vikerman/rollup-plugin-hoist-import-deps/README.md

 ```

 Using preload link tags preserves the load order of the transitive imports of
 the dynamically loaded chunk.
-However it is not supported in all browsers
+However, it is not supported in all browsers
-including Firefox where it is behind a flag.
+including Firefox where it is behind a flag (though [it is slated to be enabled by default with the release of Firefox 79](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Experimental_features#HTML) [on 2020-07-28](https://wiki.mozilla.org/Release_Management/Calendar)).
 The full compatibility across
 browsers can be found [here](https://caniuse.com/#feat=link-rel-preload).

 Dynamic imports on the other hand should be transformed properly to support